t-comp/t-comp/README.md

 ## Currently
 - **Research (ISU CSSM):** Fine tuning deep learning models (SAM + LoRA) for road segmentation & change detection in USDA NRI satellite imagery
-- **Wingppan:** A centralized image library for Reiman Gardens built with Spring Boot, PostgreSQL, and Digital Ocean which provides API access for multiple student applications to use their butterfly/insect images
+- **Wingspan:** A centralized image library for Reiman Gardens built with Spring Boot, PostgreSQL, and Digital Ocean which provides API access for multiple student applications to use their butterfly/insect images
 - **Program Analysis:** Static analysis, fuzzing, and coverage testing